renatols-jf/spboot-chassi/README.md

 You also cannot call it manually inside a request, as it will result in an error since the context already exists.

-If you absolutely need to create a context outside of a request, the class in which you will be doing so needs to be annotated with [@ContextCreator](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/ContextCreator.java).
+If you absolutely need to create a context outside a request, the class in which you will be doing so needs to be annotated with [@ContextCreator](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/context/ContextCreator.java).
 This will enable a context to be created.
 If a context already exists, an error will